bitatomy/melon/README.md

 # Fragments

-* If the lowest system version you support is API level 11 or higher, then you can use a regular Activity instead of FragmentActivity which is available via v4 Support Library.
+If the lowest system version you support is API level 11 or higher, then you can use a regular Activity instead of FragmentActivity which is available via v4 Support Library.

-* FragmentManager class provides methods that allow you to add, remove, and replace fragments to an activity at runtime in order to create a dynamic experience.
+FragmentManager class provides methods that allow you to add, remove, and replace fragments to an activity at runtime in order to create a dynamic experience.

+Rather than defining the fragments for an activity in the layout file—as shown in the previous lesson with the <fragment> element—you can add a fragment to the activity during the activity runtime.
+This is necessary if you plan to change fragments during the life of the activity.

+To perform a transaction such as add or remove a fragment, you must use the FragmentManager to create a FragmentTransaction, which provides APIs to add, remove, replace, and perform other fragment transactions.

+If your activity allows the fragments to be removed and replaced, you should add the initial fragment(s) to the activity during the activity's onCreate() method.

+An important rule when dealing with fragments—especially those that you add at runtime—is that the fragment must have a container View in the layout in which the fragment's layout will reside.

+Inside your activity, call getSupportFragmentManager() to get a FragmentManager using the Support Library APIs.
+Then call beginTransaction() to create a FragmentTransaction and call add() to add a fragment.

 # License